DM-GY-9103-2024F-H/DM-GY-9103-2024F-H.github.io/README.md

 ### Week 03 (2024/09/17)
 - Data Structures for Media
-- Audio and Audio Processing
+- Audio Representation and Processing

 ### Week 04 (2024/09/24)
 - Data Structures for Media